EugeneZmeuk/questdb.io/docs/reference/sql/latest-on.md

 ```

 Note that this table doesn't have a designated timestamp column and also
-contains timeseries that are unordered by `ts` column.
+contains time series that are unordered by `ts` column.

 Due to the absent designated timestamp column, we can't use `LATEST ON` directly
 on this table, but it's possible to use `LATEST ON` over a sub-query: